Zagitta/rrocker/Approach.md

 Resource limits will be exposed 1-to-1 with the underlying cgroups API leaving it up to the `rrocker-cli` to expose it in a human friendly way.
 # Security
 Security is naturally an important aspect of the implementation however as my experience with crypto is limited I'll attempt to follow best practices and use the default configuration of OpenSSL and rustTLS wherever applicable.
+In an actual production system you'd have a security expert decide the configuration based on a threat model.

 ## Authentication
 Authentication will be done with mTLS according to the challenge rules.